 Tobacco smoking is a leading cause of preventable death and disease in Australia.

-In Western Australia close to 1,200 people die from smoking-related causes each year.
+In Western Australia over 1,500 people die from smoking-related causes each year.

 Western Australia has long been a pioneer in effective tobacco control.
 This is reinforced by surveys on tobacco use which show WA to be on track to making smoking history.
 There is a fascinating history underpinning the tobacco control achievements in WA (pdf 53kb).
 Thankfully, leading WA experts have taken the time to comprehensively record efforts in this field to ensure their knowledge and experience can be shared.